Nothing is better than homemade cornbread warm from the oven.

 How to Make Cornbread

-- Whisk dry ingredients in a bowl per the recipe below.
-Mix wet ingredients in a separate bowl.
+- Whisk the dry ingredients in a bowl and the wet ingredients in a separate bowl (recipe below).

-- Pour the batter into a prepared pan and bake until fluffy.
+- Pour the batter into a prepared pan and bake until a wooden pick comes out clean.

-If you’d like to reheat it, wrap it in foil and reheat it in the oven for about 15 minutes at 350°F.
+- Reheat cornbread by wrapping it in foil and placing it in the oven for about 15 minutes at 350°F.

 More Savory Quick Breads